-1. A person is a refugee as soon as he or she fulfils the criteria contained in the definition of the 1951 Convention

-- The UNHCR Handbook on Procedures and Criteria for Determining Refugee Status states that "a person is a refugee within the meaning of the 1951 Convention as soon as he fulfils the criteria contained in the definition". - In order to see whether a person fulfils or not the criteria contained in the definition for refugee status, the states parties to the 1951 Convention have developed what is known as "refugee status determination procedures" or "asylum procedures".
+- A person is a refugee as soon as he or she fulfils the criteria contained in the definition of the 1951 Convention.
+A person may also deserve international protection if he or she qualifies for "subsidiary protection". - The UNHCR Handbook on Procedures and Criteria for Determining Refugee Status states that "a person is a refugee within the meaning of the 1951 Convention as soon as he fulfils the criteria contained in the definition". - UNHCR has also the competence to provide international protection to refugees who come within the extended refugee definition under UNHCR's mandate because they are outside their country of origin or habitual residence and unable or unwilling to return there owing to serious and indiscriminate threats to life, physical integrity or freedom resulting from generalized violence or events seriously disturbing public order. - In order to see whether a person fulfils or not the criteria contained in the definition for refugee status, the States parties to the 1951 Convention have developed what is known as "refugee status determination procedures" or "asylum procedures".
 An asylum procedure will verify whether the person's claim of fear of persecution falls within the definition of the 1951 Convention. - An asylum-seeker is therefore an individual who says he/she is a refugee, but whose claim has not yet been definitely evaluated.
-In countries with individualized procedures, an asylum-seeker is someone whose claim has not yet been finally decided on by the country in which he/she has submitted it.
-Not every asylum-seeker will ultimately be recognized as a refugee, but every refugee is initially an asylum-seeker. - The 1951 Convention does not have any specific procedural requirements for the refugee determination process.
-Therefore, States have developed differing procedures and standards. - The EU does not yet have one common asylum procedure for all its Member States, although it plans to develop one in the coming years.
-In the meantime, it has adopted a number of Directives that set the minimum standards for the Member States to conduct their own procedures and to interpret the different provisions in the 1951 Convention on the Status of Refugees in a harmonized manner.
-The main two such Directives are: - The so-called Qualification Directive: sets the basic criteria to interpret the 1951 Convention on the Status of Refugees.
-It also provides for another form of protection called "Subsidiary protection", for persons who need international protection but do not fall strictly under the refugee definition of the 1951 Convention. - The so-called Asylum procedures Directive: which foresees minimum standards for national procedures for the Determination of Refugee Status.
-Still, each EU Member State keeps their own procedure, as well as responsibility for its integrity and effectiveness for the application of the 1951 Convention. - If recognized as a refugee, an individual will enjoy a special legal regime.
-This means that he or she will be entitled to a number of important rights and benefits as well as assistance and protection measures which, taken together, constitute what is known as "international refugee protection".
-Refugees also have certain obligations towards the host State, notably that of abiding by the laws of the host country. - EU and national asylum legislation and procedures establish that a national institution will be responsible for determining asylum claims.
-In this context they do not foresee a role for border guards with regard to refugee status determination.
-However, a good understanding of the refugee definition will make border guards more sensitive to the protection needs of persons crossing the border.
-It will also allow them to better identify those who do not explicitly lodge an asylum application.
+In countries with individualized procedures, an asylum-seeker is someone whose claim has not yet been finally decided on by the country in which he/she has submitted it (or by anther responsible state, e.g. under the EU Dublin Regulation).
+Not every asylum-seeker will ultimately be recognized as a refugee, but most refugees are initially asylum-seekers. - The 1951 Convention does not have any specific procedural requirements for the refugee determination process.
+Therefore, States have developed differing procedures and standards. - There are a number of regional definitions that build on the 1951 Convention.
+In Europe legislation provides protection for persons who have been found not to meet the criteria of the 1951 Convention, but who are nevertheless in need of international protection. - The EU Qualification Directive sets the minimum standards for interpreting the 1951 Convention on the Status of Refugees and provides for "subsidiary protection", for persons who need international protection but do not fall strictly under the refugee definition of the 1951 Convention: